 - On Tuesday, June 18, the City Council's finance committee voted to move the date back to the general election in 2020.
 Later that day, the rules committee voted to defer it to the next City Council, which is installed on July 1.

-- Community members can call or email their representatives on City Council, including their district representative, at-large members, and Council President Aaron Bowman.
-After July 1, they can contact the new members on City Council, too.
+- Community members can call or email their representatives on City Council, including their district representative, at-large members, and Council President Scott Wilson.
 You can find contact information for City Council here.

 - Community members can share their views via a letter to the editor of the Florida Times-Union or the Folio Weekly.